 Whether you're staying in Grand Lake or merely stopping on your way to another destination, the 80-mile (one-way) Colorado River Headwaters Scenic & Historic Byway between Grand Lake and State Bridge is worth a side trip.
 The route takes you along the Colorado River, past hot springs, ranches, and reservoirs, through wide spaces with views of mountains, along deep canyons, and through a seemingly incongruous sage-covered desert.
 Follow U.S. 34 west out of Grand Lake toward Granby (about 15 miles) and take a right onto U.S. 40.
 Drive west on U.S. 40 to Kremmling (about 26 miles), which is a good place to fill up on gas and to get a cup of coffee or a snack before heading on.
 There are no facilities until the town of State Bridge.
-From Kremmling you can continue on U.S. 40 (and the scenic byway) for another 53.5 miles, or you can take a shortcut—an even more remote and beautiful route—to Grand Lake.
-Note that this route is not suitable for large RVs: From U.S. 40 (Park Ave.) in Kremmling, turn right onto 6th Street/Highway
+From Kremmling you continue on through an even more remote and beautiful route.
+Note that this route is not suitable for large RVs or buses as it is an improved dirt road rather than paved.
+From U.S. 40 (Park Avenue) in Kremmling, turn left onto 6th Street/Highway

-9, and drive about 2.3 miles until you see Trough Road (County Rd.
-1) on your right.
-This gravel road snakes along the precipices of Gore Canyon, and has several turnouts where you can get a good look at the roaring Colorado River below.
-Follow it for about 14.3 miles to State Bridge.
+9, and drive about 2¼ miles until you see Trough Road (County Road 1) on your right.
+This gravel road snakes along the precipices of Gore Canyon, and has several turnouts where you can get a good look at the roaring Colorado River and train tracks below.
+Stop by the viewing platform at the Gore Canyon Whitewater Park at Pumphouse to see paddlers and boarders playing in the waves.
+Follow the byway for about 26 miles to State Bridge.
 From there, you can loop back to Kremmling and then Grand Lake via Highways 131 and 134 and U.S. 40.